Study › Undergraduate courses

 Credits: 15 / Semester: whole session

-The aim of this module is: (i) to equip students with the basic quantitative transferable skills required for the first year of a Chemistry degree programme. (ii) to broaden a student’s perspective of chemistry whilst developing their general transferable skills with a focus on communication and employability.
+The aim of this module is: (i) to equip students with the basic quantitative transferable skills required for the first year of a Chemistry degree programme. (ii) to broaden a student’s perspective of chemistry whilst developing their general transferable skills focusing on communication and employability.
 The overarching learning outcome is for students to have the key skills that will equip them to perform well in the rest of their chemistry degree programme.

 Quantitative Key Skills will be taught using a lecture/workshop format involving problem solving classes, using computers where necessary.
 General Key Skills will involve a series of lecture-based presentations given by staff from the Department of Chemistry and the Careers Service together with a database workshop and small group tutorials.
-Extensive use of on-line platforms will be made.
+Extensive use of online platforms will be made.

 Our curriculum